 Fino Traço & Editora da Universidadde Federal do Recôncavo da Bahia, July 2016

-Edited by Joao H. Costa Vargas & Osmundo Pinho (UFRB)
+Edited by Joao H. Costa Vargas and Osmundo Pinho (UFRB), Department of Anthropology

 The authors (based Brazil and the U.S.) consider how gendered antiblackness manifests in cultural practices and in the interplay between civil society and the state.
 Drawing on ethnography, cultural critique and theoretical work, the authors engage propositions about and evidence of the impossibility of a Black subject in the imperial-state Brazilian multiracial project.
 The essays interrogate hegemonic tropes of gender and sexuality, antiblackness in public education and popular culture, black motherhood, and social movements in the transnational struggle against black genocide.